 I love startups and design, and I want them to be best friends forever.
-I'm Wells Riley, and I'm currently the Product Designer at Kicksend and the co-founder and content manager of Hack Design – an easy to follow design course for people who do amazing things.
+I'm Wells Riley, and I'm currently the Product Designer at Envoy and the co-founder of Hack Design – an easy to follow design course for people who do amazing things.

 It’s so exciting to see design taking a stronger role in new companies.
 I hope this will be a valuable resource to help designers and entrepreneurs speak the same language.

 If you have any feedback, please feel free to tweet me @wr.